GCP Cloud Functions Function

 gcp-run-service

-Second-generation Cloud Functions are deployed on Cloud Run.
-Overmind links the function to the underlying Cloud Run Service, exposing additional configuration such as VPC connectors, ingress settings and revision history that may introduce risk.
+Second-generation Cloud Functions are built and deployed as Cloud Run services under the hood.
+Overmind links the function to the underlying Cloud Run service so you can trace configuration and runtime dependencies.

 gcp-storage-bucket